 CELO provides small grants of up to $300 to support projects in designated community-engaged learning courses.
 Faculty may apply on behalf of students, or may ask students/student groups to apply as part of their professional development.

-The course must have been designated as Service Learning (SL) or Civic Learning (CL) by the start of the semester.
+For a course to recceive an implementation grant, it must have been designated as Service Learning (SL) or Civic Learning (CL) by the start of the semester.
 Grants are available on a first-come, first-served basis during the semester.
-We encourage you to seek alternative funding sources first, and to develop a source of funding for your course in the long-term.
+We encourage faculty to seek alternative funding sources first (through their deparrtments, for example), and to develop a long-term source of funding for the course.
 Longer-term partnerships may also be eligible for CELO Partnerships Grants.

 Grants can cover materials, supplies or resources needed to complete the service-learning project.
 The emphasis is on supporting the students to fulfill the community partner's requested needs, so food for a reception at the end of the term is not, for example, an appropriate request.
 If students need specialized assistance to complete a project, we may be able to support some training for students.
 Transportation expenses for students can only be reimbursed if the cost is incurred by a faculty member.